 Structure of your test code

-Using page objects you also get an simplified “architecture” for your test code.
-It’s easy to know where to place functionality for step definitions, browser interactions etc. Three layers emerge:
+Using page objects you also get a simplified “architecture” for your test code.
+It’s easy to know where to place functionality for step definitions, browser interactions, etc. Three layers emerge:

-1. The scenarios the text and the generated code from them.
-They serve the purpose of communicating with the different team member what the feature should be able to do.
-A bit like a View if you like
+- The scenarios, the text, and the generated code from them.
+They serve the purpose of communicating with the different team members what the feature should be able to do.
+A bit like a View if you like.

-2. The step definitions ties the code with the current implementation.
+- The step definitions tie the code with the current implementation.
 It should only know about the Page Object and dispatch calls to them.
 We don’t want much code here – just enough to control the flow of the test.
 A bit like a controller.

-3. The page object contains the nitty gritty details in how you automate the browser to read values from the page, fill out a form and submit it.
+- The page object contains the nitty-gritty details in how you automate the browser to read values from the page, fill out a form, and submit it.
 The work of a model, in my opinion.

 [UPDATED]